-MERC is operated by a Board of Directors elected by the Maitland community at the October Annual General meeting.
+MERC is operated by a Board of Directors elected by the Maitland community at the September Annual General meeting.
 Any resident of Maitland can attend monthly MERC meetings, volunteer for MERC activities and be part of the MERC Board.
 The MERC Hall is located at 120 East MacLean Blvd.
 It is surrounded by a lighted ball diamond, soccer fields, a play structure, outdoor rink and a large parking lot.
-Maitland Public School is south of the MERC Hall.
 To the west of the MERC Hall is the main entrance to the Maitland Trails.

 MERC activities are funded through hall rentals and community fund raising events.
 Some children’s sports programs (soccer) and adult sports programs (Sunday slo-pitch) are operated and supported by MERC.

 MERC also provides a Bursary for Maitland-area High School students that are continuing with their post-secondary studies.
 Qualifying students should have volunteered time and contributed to MERC/Maitland activities.
-These students should see their individual school’s Guidance Counsellors for details.
+These students should see their school’s Guidance Counsellor for details.

-The historic community of Maitland is located four miles east of Brockville and seven miles west of Prescott on scenic Highway 2 on the “shores” of the St. Lawrence River.
+The historic community of Maitland is located four miles east of Brockville and seven miles west of Prescott on scenic Highway 2 along the “shores” of the St. Lawrence River.